dpramos25/skills-customize-your-github-copilot-experience25/assignments/games-in-python/README.md

-# 🎮 Hangman Game Challenge
+# 🎮 Assignment: Hangman Game

+## 🎯 Objective

-Build the classic word-guessing game using Python strings, loops, and user input.
+Build the classic Hangman word-guessing game using Python.
+Practice string manipulation, loops, conditionals, and random selection while creating an interactive game experience.

-## � What You'll Build

-Create a Hangman game where players guess letters to reveal a hidden word before running out of attempts.

-**Skills practiced:** String manipulation, loops, conditionals, random selection

-## ✅ Must Have's

-Your game must:
+## 📝 Tasks

+### 🛠️ Task 1: Set Up the Game

+#### Description
+Create the basic structure for your Hangman game, including a list of possible words and the logic to randomly select one for the player to guess.

+#### Requirements
+Completed program should:
+- Contain a predefined list of words
-- Randomly select words from a predefined list
+- Randomly select a word at the start of each game

+### 🛠️ Task 2: Implement Game Logic

+#### Description
+Allow the player to guess letters, track their progress, and manage the number of incorrect attempts.
+Display the current state of the word after each guess and end the game with a win or lose message.

+#### Requirements
+Completed program should:
-- Accept letter guesses and show current progress (_ _ _ format)
+- Accept letter guesses from the player
+- Show current progress (e.g., _ _ a _ _)
-- Track incorrect guesses remaining
+- Track and display the number of incorrect guesses remaining
-- End when word is guessed or attempts exhausted
+- End when the word is guessed or attempts are exhausted
-- Display win/lose messages
+- Display appropriate win or lose messages